bhargav1000/Text-Event-Anomaly-Spike/README.md

 ## Notes
 - This is a **toy** spike on synthetic logs to illustrate approach.
-- Production: swap HashingVectorizer for engine-aware tokenization, add per-level baselines, persist model, and wire into C++ runtime (e.g., score via microservice or port rules + a compact scorer).
+- Production: swap HashingVectorizer for engine-aware tokenization, add per-level baselines, persist model, and (hopefully) wire into C++ runtime (e.g., score via microservice or port rules + a compact scorer).